Fourier multipliers on graded Lie groups: Preliminaries

+They are formally self-adjoint.
 One checks easily that the operator in \eqref{eq_cR_ex} is positive.
 This shows that positive Rockland operators always exist on any graded Lie group.
-Note that if $G$ is stratified and $\cL$ is a (left-invariant negative) sub-Laplacian, then it is customary to privilege $-\cL$ as a positive Rockland operator.
+Note that if $G$ is stratified and $\cL$ is a (left-invariant negative) sub-Laplacian as in \eqref{eq_def_lih_subLapl}, then it is customary to privilege $-\cL$ as a positive Rockland operator.

-A positive Rockland operator admits a unique self-adjoint extension to an unbounded operator on $L^2(G)$ for which we keep the same notation.
-The point 0 can be neglected in the spectrum of a positive Rockland operator in the following sense: \begin{lemma} Let $\cR$ be a positive Rockland operator with spectral measure $E$.
-Then for any $f\in L^2(G)$,